-The TIPP will annually review the components of the Indian Policies and Procedures to ensure that they meet federal regulatory and statutory requirements.
+6. The TIPP will annually review the components of the Indian Policies and Procedures to ensure that they meet federal regulatory and statutory requirements.

-7. The Grants Cibola County School District will hold a Board meeting to modify policies and procedures, if the TIPP indicates such modification is necessary.
-The Grants Cibola County School District will notify parents of Indian children, tribal officials and the general public of any changes to the Indian Policies and Procedures by District website, email and posting at tribal offices.
+The Grants Cibola County School District will hold a Board meeting to modify policies and procedures, if the TIPP indicates such modification is necessary.

-Policy V: The Grants Cibola County School District will respond at least annually in writing to comments and recommendations made by tribes or parents of Indian children, and disseminate the responses to the tribes and parents of Indian children prior to the submission of the IPPs by the LEA.
+8. The Grants Cibola County School District will notify parents of Native American students, tribal officials and the general public of any changes to the Indian Policies and Procedures by District website, email and posting at tribal offices.
+Policy V: The Grants Cibola County School District will respond at least annually in writing to comments and recommendations made by tribes or parents of Native American students, and disseminate the responses to the tribes and parents of Native American students prior to the submission of the IPPs by the LEA.
 [34 CFR 222.94(b)(5)]